 Mesa Laboratories is an industrial equipment manufacturer based in Lakewood, Colorado.
 The company helps maintain “critical environments” for hospitals, pharmaceutical and medical device manufacturers, blood banks, laboratories, pharmacies and industrial facilities, as its website states.
 Its market cap already puts it close to the high end of small-caps, and it is seeing rapid revenue growth, too.
 Mesa Labs supports essential services, so it should only continue to grow.

 Atrion is a medical device and specialty products supplier based in Dallas, Texas.
 It is one of the companies on this list, having been founded in 1944.
 The bulk of its products are used in the cardiovascular, ophthalmic, and fluid delivery markets.
-Its revenue saw a slight decline in 2020, but its market cap is well over $1 billion.
+Its revenue saw a slight decline in 2020, but its market cap is nearly $1.4 billion.
 Its share price has had its ups and downs, but it has increased considerably in the past five years.
 It also pays a modest dividend, which some investors will appreciate.

 Are Small-Cap Stocks a Good Investment?